brianhouse/sound_art/NEXT.md

 normalize on export

-images for Envelopes and Pannin
+images for Envelopes and Panning

 ## Amps + Speakers